 The overarching governance of human rights due diligence at Boehringer Ingelheim lies within its global Compliance & Integrity function.
-To enhance Boehringer Ingelheim's oversight and governance of human rights compliance, Boehringer Ingelheim appointed a Human Rights Officer in 2023, who oversees Boehringer Ingelheim's human rights approach, coordinates the global human rights governance and regularly informs Boehringer Ingelheim's Board of Managing Directors.
+To enhance Boehringer Ingelheim's oversight and governance of human rights compliance, Boehringer Ingelheim appointed a Human Rights Officer in 2023, who oversees Boehringer Ingelheim's human rights approach, coordinates the global human rights governance and regularly informs the Board of Managing Directors of the Boehringer Ingelheim group.